A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Generalisation to multivariate processes

-As an example, two VAR models with three regression matrices have been computed in order to reproduce the target covariance matrix function described in Appendix \ref{A_isotropic}, for the case of the longitudinal wind component at two spatial locations with an horizontal separation of $\Delta y = L_u^x $, thus a non-dimensional horizontal separation of $\mathring \Delta y = \frac{\Delta y}{L} = \lambda = 0.747$.
-The first model is a VAR(3), and it was computed with the YW approach, i.e. $\textbf{j}=\textbf{l}=[1, 2, 3]$:
+As an example, two VAR models with three regression matrices have been computed to reproduce the target covariance matrix function described in Appendix \ref{A_isotropic}, for the case of the longitudinal wind component at two spatial locations with a non-dimensional lateral separation of $ \Delta \mathring y = \frac{\Delta y}{L} = \lambda = 0.747$.
+The first model is a VAR(3) model, and it was computed with the Y-W approach, i.e. $\textbf{j}=\textbf{l}=[1, 2, 3]$:

 The second model is a restricted VAR(5,[1,2,5]) computed for \textbf{l}=[1, 2, 6]: